schaefi/msa/README.rst

 Web Check, monitor page metrics.

-MSA consists out of three tools:
+MSA consists out of the following tools:

 `msa-init`
-  A tool to initialize and setup the database and kafka services used by the following tools. `msa-init` is expected to be called once
+  Initialize the toolchain. `msa-init` is expected to be called once and checks for the availability of the required kafka and PostgreSQL database services, as well as creates the initial table layout in the database.

 `msa-lookup`
   A tool to fetch request metrics from a web page.
 The collected information contains; The page URL, date, response time, status code and an optional information on the match result of a regexp applied to the request content.
-The data is stored as a message to a kafka service. `msa-lookup` is expected to be called often and for different locations.
+The data is stored as a message to the kafka service. `msa-lookup` is expected to be called often and for different locations.

 `msa-store`
-  A tool to read the messages from the kafka service written by `msa-lookup` and to store them in a PostgreSQL database. `msa-store` is expected to be called as a service through systemd but can also be used in single shot mode.
+  A tool to read the messages from the kafka service.
+Only information which is valid against the MSA transport protocol will be taken into account.
+Valid information is stored in the PostgreSQL database.
+  `msa-store` is expected to be called as a service through systemd but can also be used in single shot mode.

 Installation
 ------------